rdsweet/PJON/documentation/io-setup.md

 - [Routing](/documentation/routing.md)

 ### IO setup
-The physical layer configuration is handled by the Strategy entity, if you want to communicate bi-directionally on a single medium (using SoftwareBitBang, OverSampling or AnalogSampling), sharing transmission and reception line, use:
+The physical layer configuration is handled by the Strategy entity, if you want to communicate bi-directionally(<-- make one word "biderctionally") on a single medium (using SoftwareBitBang, OverSampling or AnalogSampling), sharing transmission and reception line, use:
 ```cpp
  PJON<SoftwareBitBang> bus;
  bus.strategy.set_pin(12);
 ```

 With this setup it is possible to communicate in `PJON_HALF_DUPLEX` with up to 254 different devices on the same wire.
-If for some reason you need to keep separate the two lines, for example if using cheap radio transmitter and receiver modules, to which you have to connect two wires:
+If for some reason you need to keep separate the two lines, for example (<-- rearrange this line "If you need to keep two line separated for example," ) if using cheap radio transmitter and receiver modules, to which you have to connect two wires:
 ```cpp
  PJON<OverSampling> bus;
  bus.strategy.set_pins(11, 12);